chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 ### 3.02 - [Sravya Kancharla] As an instructor, I want to see my list of courses, those are “active” today between the start and end date inclusively.

-### 3.03 - [Naveen Kumar Chandaluri] As an instructor, I want to be notified if the codeword set is too small.
+### 3.03 - [Naveen Kumar Chandaluri, Vyshnavi yalamareddy(Controller)] As an instructor, I want to be notified if the codeword set is too small.
 If the calculated count of codewords is less than the calculated count of students then I want to see a warning that says “You have n students, but the codeword set has only m words.
 Please select another set or click the + button next to the codeword dropdown to add a new, larger set of codewords" while creating or editing a course.

 ### 3.04 - [Naveen Kumar Chandaluri]As an instructor, I want the codewords confidential and must not know or be able to see the code word each student gets.